Dickenfield History, Family Crest & Coats of Arms

 Another 40 words (3 lines of text) are included under the topic Early Dickenfield Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Dickenfield family to Ireland
+Migration of the Dickenfield family

 To escape oppression and starvation at that time, many English families left for the "open frontiers" of the New World with all its perceived opportunities.
 In droves people migrated to the many British colonies, those in North America in particular, paying high rates for passages in cramped, unsafe ships.
 Although many of the settlers did not make the long passage alive, those who did see the shores of North America perceived great opportunities before them.
 Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Research into various historical records revealed some of first members of the Dickenfield family emigrate to North America: J.P.
 Duckenfield who settled in N. Carolina in 1675; along with his brother Thomas; Alfred, Arthur, James, and Thomas Duckenfield all arrived in Pennsylvania in 1820..